artzified/Muon/README.md

 </div>

 ## ⚛️ Muon
-Muon is a simple memory store library implementation designed with ease of use in mind
+Muon is a simple memory store library implementation designed with ease of use in mind.
+It features exponential backoff for every operation in Hash Maps, Queues, and Sorted Maps

 ## 📦 Installation
 To install Muon, use npm: